jonathanyangg/matching/README.md

 Our tour guide matching tool is currently deployed at https://matching-ndwd.onrender.com/

 Ensure that the files you upload are .csv files.
-Also ensure that they have the following columns:

-- Slate ID
-- YOG
-- App Grade
-- Res Status
-- Person Sex
-- Person Academic Interests
-- Person Extra-Curricular Interest
-- Sport1
-- Sport2
-- Sport3
-- City
-- State/Region
+The system processes your CSV files as follows:

+- First column: Name of the individual (tour guide or prospective student)
-- Country
+- Second column: Gender
-- School
+- Third column: Grade/Year
-- Person Race
-- Person Hispanic
+- All remaining columns: Used as data points for matching

+The system automatically processes all additional columns as matching criteria, so feel free to include any relevant attributes that would help create optimal matches.